TonyRodriguez24/jpm-public/README.md

 # JPM and Sons

 I wanted to make a web application that is thoughtful in terms of user experience and can also bring users in.
 This project is still a work in progress in terms of the marketing and SEO optimization aspect of it.
-I have enjoyed learning all the technologies behind it, even though at times it has been frustrating.
+I have enjoyed learning all the technologies behind it.
 I first started this in March 2024, and it was my introduction to web development.
 It’s also what led me to enroll in Springboard’s bootcamp because I found it interesting and something that I can turn into a career.
 I later revisited this project once I gained more knowledge in Flask and expect to revisit it again once I have more front-end skills or new tools to implement.
-I want to add more functionality to it as I continue learning, more so on the front end,
+I want to add more functionality to it as I continue learning.

 ---